collabora/k8s-socketcan/README.md

 # SocketCAN Kubernetes device plugin

+*We asked an [AI](https://colab.research.google.com/github/zippy731/disco-diffusion-turbo/blob/main/Disco_Diffusion_v5_Turbo_%5Bw_3D_animation%5D.ipynb) what it thinks about our SocketCAN Kubernetes plugin, this was it's answer...
+We are still trying to figure out what's with all the lighthouses??*

-This plugins enables you to create virtual [SocketCAN](https://en.wikipedia.org/wiki/SocketCAN) interfaces inside your Kubernetes Pods.
+This plugins enables you to use hardware-backed and virtual [SocketCAN](https://en.wikipedia.org/wiki/SocketCAN) interfaces inside your Kubernetes Pods.
 `vcan` allows processes inside the pod to communicate with each other using the full Linux SocketCAN API.
+If you have a real CAN adapter in you embeded system you can use this plugin to use it inside your Kubernetes deployment.

 ## Usage example

 Assuming you have a [microk8s](https://microk8s.io) Kubernetes cluster you can install the SocketCAN plugin:

     microk8s kubectl apply -f https://raw.githubusercontent.com/Collabora/k8s-socketcan/main/k8s-socketcan-daemonset.yaml
+    microk8s kubectl wait --for=condition=ready pod -l name=k8s-socketcan

 NOTE: Using it with other k8s providers should require only an adjustment to the `init` container script to add a new search path for the `containerd.sock` control socket and/or install the `vcan` kernel module.